aicoe-aiops/ocp-ci-analysis/docs/workshop/ml_pipeline.md

 # Create an ML Pipeline using Elyra and Kubeflow Pipelines

-In order to run the above notebooks in automation, we can configure a Kubeflow Pipeline using the Elyra notebook pipelines editor from Jupyterlab.
+In this section, we will learn how to run the training pipeline of the ML model in automation.
+To learn more about the training process, refer to the chanper on [Model Development](https://aicoe-aiops.github.io/ocp-ci-analysis/docs/workshop/model_development.html).
+In order to run te above notebooks in automation, we use [Kubeflow Pipelines](https://www.kubeflow.org/docs/components/pipelines/introduction/) and [elyra notebook pipelines visual editor](https://elyra.readthedocs.io/en/stable/).

 ## Create kubeflow runtime configuration